WilliamKruse/DanishSoccerHue/README.txt

-<< THIS APP WAS MADE WAS EDUCATIONAL PURPOSES ONLY >>
+<< THIS APP WAS MADE FOR EDUCATIONAL PURPOSES ONLY >>

-We wanted to make an app that could track the Danish soccer teams live scores at the FIFA world cup.
+We wanted to make an app, that could track the Danish soccerteam's live-scores at the FIFA world cup.
 ONLY to notify our Phillips Hue lights, anytime Denmark would score a goal!
+We wanted to celebrate our victories, bathed in the red and white lights of the bulbs.

+AND AFTER A HARD DAY OF WORK, HER WE ARE! version 1.0

 123 schmeichel er en mur!